Heatblur-Simulations/f-14-manual/src/systems/defensive_systems/countermeasures/ale_39.md

 ## Controls and Operation

-> **Note:** In DCS the F-14 countermeasure loadout is set in the Mission Editor, see DCS Mission
+> 💡 In DCS the F-14 countermeasure loadout is set in the Mission Editor, see DCS Mission
 > Editor Functions Specific to the HB DCS F-14 or controlled through the radio menu under ground
 > crew.
 The default setting in the mission editor is bypassed.
 To see the real loadout check the
 > kneeboard.